- 07 Jun 2023

 - An API key has been assigned to the Authentication API Consumer role for the appropriate Service Identity (base requirement for all)

-- 1. Click the link below to download latest version of the RapidIdentity Client for Windows Installer, and then right-click on the downloaded file to install.
+- To prepare to install the latest version of the RapidIdentity Client for Windows, please download the Installer via the link below.
 To view the Release Notes for this version, click here.

 - When presented with the Windows Setup Wizard, click Next to begin the installation.